-Same-Sex Marriage
+Same-Sex Marriage State-by-State

-Massachusetts became the first state to legalize same-sex marriage in 2003.
-To date, 12 states and the District of Columbia have legalized gay marriage, while 30 states have amended their constitutions to ban gay marriage.
-This map shows the change in each state’s policy over time.
+To date, courts, legislatures and voters have legalized gay marriage in 37 states and the District of Columbia, while 13 states have constitutional amendments banning gay marriage.
+This interactive shows the change in each state’s policy over time.

 Even though Catholic Church teaching forbids behaviors like suicide and homosexuality, Protestants across Latin America are more likely than Catholics to see many issues as morally unacceptable.